natasjaVgestel/natasjaVgestel.github.io/_posts/2019-01-06-day-thirtyfour.markdown

 So, what is the water treatment?
 One pair of soil cores received highly purified water (H2O) that contains mostly oxygen-16 (so, it really is regular water with all the salts and other compounds removed - as pure as water gets!).
 The other pair of soil cores would receive water that contains a heavier oxygen isotope: oxygen-18!

-The bottle shown in the four panel photo above (top left) is the "heavy water" and this tiny bottle costs $1200!
+The bottle shown in the four panel photo below (top left) is the "heavy water" and this tiny bottle costs $1200!
 This heavy water is not dangerous in that it is a natural, stable isotope (so not radioactive).
 You find it in the environment normally, but at much lower concentrations.

 ![Incubation process](/assets/blog_photos/190106/18o_incubation.jpg)